Protein: The Facts You Need To Know

 You can’t go wrong by taking protein immediately following a grueling workout.
 You have just attacked and torn down your muscle tissue and for it to recover and grow stronger protein is needed.
 Whey protein is fast-acting, and therefore should be your first choice post-workout.
 Whey concentrate is inexpensive and is adequate for beginners and regular people training to stay conditioned, and have no desire to compete in any athletic competition.

-Whey Isolate is also quickly absorbed and work great for folks who are restricting their carbohydrate intake.
+Whey Isolate is also quickly absorbed and works great for folks who are restricting their carbohydrate intake.

 Hydrolysate protein is the highest quality protein.
 But it is also the most expensive.
 It delivers efficiently absorbable peptides that can help you pack on muscle and is easy on the digestive system.
 But there’s another downside to hydrolysate in addition to cost: the taste may not be to your liking.
 But give it a try and see if it works for you.